 DirecTV holds exclusive rights to the NFL Sunday Ticket, which offers access to all out of market games as well as RedZone, but that will set you back nearly $300 a season.
 All other cable outlets allow subscriptions to RedZone through extended packages ranging from $50 to $150.

-When it comes to ease of use, access, and price, YouTubeTV seems to be the way to go for NFL RedZone this coming season.
+When it comes to ease of use, access, and price, YouTubeTV or Hulu seems to be the way to go for NFL RedZone this coming season.
 A base YouTubeTV subscription starts at $65 monthly, so the Sports Plus package puts you at $76 monthly– far below a cable subscription and RedZone package.

 What is NFL RedZone?